ziechys/SharcAnalysis/README.md

 This is a collection of analysis scripts for SHARC, Surface Hopping including Arbitrary Couplings developed by the González group (https://sharc-md.org/).

-Some scripts are based on or slight modification of the scripts provided by SHARC
+Some scripts are based on or slight modification of the scripts provided by SHARC (original scripts see: https://github.com/sharc-md/sharc)

 ## FT_analysis.py
 Fourier transformation analysis of the relaxation dynamics in SHARC based on structural changes.